 I had descended a fair way; the antennae at the top of Mt Washington were visible far above me:

 You can see that the gale winds had lessened, since my eyebrows had calmed!
 (And you can see that I had calmed down a bit, too!)

 Soon after 2pm I arrived at the junction of the Crawford Path with the Crossover and Camel Trails; the Lake of the Clouds Hut was directly below me.
 I would return here after looping over the summit of Mt Monroe:

 From the Lake of the Clouds (the lake, and the Hut) I could look back up at Mt Washington:

 I pressed on from the Hut towards Mt Monroe, with increasing doubts about when I would finish the hike.
 Despite some steep climbing, and some icy stretches, I got to the top of Mt Monroe at about 2:30pm.
 The views from there were spectacular:

-There was no time to waste celebrating, so I headed back down.
+But there was no time to waste celebrating, it was getting late… so I headed back down.
 The sun was starting to drop back behind Monroe as I descended:

 At 3pm I was back at the junction of the Camel Trail, which I took.

 After a short, steep climb, I reached a long, fairly-flat section of the Camel Trail, and then of the Davis Path.
 On my left, to the north, the peak of Mt Washington accompanied me, always visible, as you can see in these photos, taken as I crossed the high plateau towards the descent down Glen Boulder Trail:

 Some sections along here already had some moderate snow buildup: